 Financial Records to Bring to Your Bankruptcy Attorney

-Financial records are the first documents to bring to your appointment, and they are by far the most important.
-These records help your attorney decide if Chapter 7 or Chapter 13 is best.
+Financial records are the first documents to show your lawyer, and they are by far the most important.
+These records help you decide if Chapter 7 or Chapter 13 is best.
 For example, if you have regular income and loans that are not applicable for Chapter 7, your attorney may advise to file Chapter 13 instead.